 The battle to end period poverty

-In response to the UK period poverty crisis, Bodyform pledged to donate 100k sanitary towels to those in need every month.
+In response to the UK period poverty crisis, in 2017 Bodyform pledged to donate 100k sanitary towels to those in need every month for 3 years.

-To make sure our pads are reaching the people who need them the most we partnered with In Kind Direct; they redistribute products from companies to charities, social enterprises and not-for-profit organisations.
-Founded in 1996 by HRH Prince Charles, In Kind Direct has distributed almost £170 million in value of goods from over 1,000 companies, and has helped over 8,300 voluntary and community organisations reach millions of people in need.
+To make sure our pads are reaching the people who need them the most, we partnered with In Kind Direct; the charity distributes new and unused products, donated by retailers and manufacturers, to charities, social enterprises and not-for-profit organisations across the UK.
+Founded in 1996 by HRH The Prince of Wales, In Kind Direct has distributed almost £240 million in value of goods from almost 1,200 companies, helping 10,000 voluntary and community organisations reach millions of people in need.

 Through In Kind Direct Bodyform have been able to help those who are most in need.
 A spokesperson from the Hayling Island Community Centre Association speaks of one example of a single mum of 3 teenage daughters struggling to buy life’s bare essentials, being on minimum benefits while looking for a job: “we put together a box of items for her, including enough sanitary towels to see her and her daughters through the year.
 She was extremely grateful for this.”